 ParkMyCloud is a simple, lightweight web app designed to solve this problem by scheduling on/off times (also known as “parking”) for your idle cloud computing resources, so you pay only for the resources you’re using.

-When you create a ParkMyCloud account, you will connect to your cloud service provider (AWS or Microsoft Azure).
+When you create a ParkMyCloud account, you will connect to your cloud service provider (AWS, Microsoft Azure, or GCP).
 This will allow ParkMyCloud to metadata to extract and load metadata about your resources.
 ParkMyCloud uses this metadata to control control the state of your resources (either running or parked), based upon the parking schedules you have applied.
 As you create new resources via your cloud service provider, they will appear in your ParkMyCloud dashboard.

 ParkMyCloud starts and stops resources, based upon a schedule you configure and apply.
 Your resources will not be terminated (except in the case of AWS Auto Scaling Groups).
 In AWS, ensure that you have selected stop, not terminate, as the default shutdown behavior:

-In AWS, when the instances are stopped, an orderly ACPI shutdown is used.
+In the AWS and GCP consoles, when the instances are parked, an orderly ACPI shutdown is used and they will be in the “stopped” state.

-In Azure, your resources will be in the “stop (deallocate)” state when parked.
+In Azure, and orderly ACPI shutdown is also used, but your resources will be in the “stop (deallocate)” state when parked.

-ParkMyCloud currently supports Amazon Web Services (AWS) and Microsoft Azure.
-Support for Google Cloud Platform is coming soon in 2017.
+ParkMyCloud supports Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-You pay for ParkMyCloud monthly or yearly, based on the number of compute resources discovered and managed in your account.
-You can see pricing information here to learn more.
+You pay for ParkMyCloud monthly or yearly, based on the number of cloud resources discovered and managed in your account.
+See our pricing information learn more.

 No. There’s no downloading and no plug-ins.
 ParkMyCloud is completely web-based, and can be accessed from your web browser.